-Benefits of a gritty mix
+Benefits of a Gritty Mix Soil

 - It’s difficult to overwater.
-I haven’t had a single plant develop root rot since switching over to gritty mix.
-With a mixture that dries out so quickly, it really is hard to overwater your plants.
+I haven’t had a single cactus plant develop root rot since switching over to gritty mix.
+With a soil mixture that dries out so quickly, it really is hard to overwater your plants.